 S. Ghanimeh, M. El-Fadel, P.E.
 Saikaly

-Reportedly, various mixes of seeds were quasi-randomly selected to startup anaerobic digesters.
-In contrast, this study examines the impact of inoculating thermophilic anaerobic digesters with a designed mix of non-acclimated seeds based on their methanogen composition, using Quantitative Polymerase Chain Reaction (QPCR) of 16S rRNA gene, to achieve high abundance and diversity of methanogens.
+Various mixes of seeds have been quasi‐randomly selected to startup anaerobic digesters.
+In contrast, this study examines the impact of inoculating thermophilic anaerobic digesters with a designed mix of non‐acclimated seeds based on their methanogen composition, using quantitative polymerase chain reaction (QPCR) of 16S rRNA gene, to achieve high abundance and diversity of methanogens.

-Based on QPCR results, two seed mixes were selected to inoculate two anaerobic digesters: digester (A) was inoculated with a control seed consisting of digestate, manure, and activated sludge; and digester (B) was inoculated with a further methanogen-enriched seed consisting of the control seed with added compost and leachate.
+Based on QPCR results, two seed mixes were selected to inoculate two anaerobic digesters: digester (A) was inoculated with a control seed consisting of digestate, manure, and activated sludge; and digester (B) was inoculated with a further methanogen‐enriched seed consisting of the control seed with added compost and leachate.
 Both seed combinations yielded a balanced microflora that is able to achieve a successful startup.
-However, upon reaching steady state, digester B exhibited lower propionate levels, resulting in lower VFA concentration and increased buffering capacity, indicating greater stability.
-Acetotrophs and hydrogenotrophs were dominated by Methanosarcinaceae and Methanobacteriales, respectively, in both digesters, exhibiting an average ratio of 66-to-34% in A and 76-to-24% in B during steady state.
+However, upon reaching steady state, digester B exhibited lower propionate levels, resulting in lower volatile fatty acids (VFAs) concentration and increased buffering capacity, indicating greater stability.
+Acetotrophs and hydrogenotrophs were dominated by Methanosarcinaceae and Methanobacteriales, respectively, in both digesters, exhibiting an average ratio of 66‐to‐34% in A and 76‐to‐24% in B during steady‐state.

 The inoculation strategy in digester B resulted in improved stability, lower propionate concentration and 10% higher relative abundance of acetotrophs. © 2017 Society of Chemical Industry.